SomethingOffal/FS_API/README.md

 Python code to scrape the client-side API to create an inventory and status snapshot.
 Requires Python 3, pandas, and dependencies.

+Farsite Workbench TCL/TK GUI that provides graphical interface to the Farsite data base.
+Requires TCL/TK  8.6.12 or later

 ### Resource_Master.py ###
 Retrieves the anonymous universe data - components, resources, etc.